williamnguyen-activecyber/okta.github.io/_source/_use_cases/integrate_with_okta/oan-faqs.md

 <br/>

-**Q: Are there any cost associated with joining the Okta Application Network (OAN)?**
+**Q: Are there any cost associated with joining the Okta Integration Network (OIN)?**

-A: No, integrating your application with the Okta Application Network is completely FREE.
-Also, Okta’s paid customers can utilize all application integrations in the OAN free of charge.
+A: No, integrating your application with the Okta Integration Network is completely FREE.
+Also, Okta’s paid customers can utilize all application integrations in the OIN free of charge.

 <br/>